ceperezegma/How-to-process-apache-log-in-EMR-cluster/README.md

 # How to Process Apache Log in EMR Cluster

 ## Scenario
-Analysis apache log to get the insight which knew what kind of visitor to your website.
+Analysis of apache log to get the insight which knew what kind of visitor to your website.
 Also to get more information for setup the customization content for the visitors.

-This lab introduces you to Amazon Elastic Mapreduce ([Amazon EMR](https://aws.amazon.com/emr/)) using the AWS Management Console.
-Also let you know how to engage S3 with EMR to process the apache log.
+This lab introduces you to Amazon Elastic MapReduce ([Amazon EMR](https://aws.amazon.com/emr/)) using the AWS Management Console.
+Also, let you know how to engage S3 with EMR to process the apache log.

 ## Prerequisites